4/25/2019

 Chief Financial Officer

 Sure.
 So let me start with the last one first.
-At missiles in particular, the cost-type mix and directionally is, think of it as maybe 500 to 700 basis points higher or more biased towards cost-type versus fixed price on a -over-year basis.
-On your first question, I forget to ask the question earlier, but when I was talking about the performance and I mentioned in the quarter we had one adjustment that was about 15 million.
-It is not the same program that you referenced from the K. This was an international test range upgrade program that we saw some growth driven by design-related issues in the early phases, and we're now moving into the production and the integration phase.
-So it's not the same program that was driving the negative adjustments that I refer to here in Q1.
+You know, at missiles in particular, the cost type mix and directionally is, you know, think of it as maybe five to seven points, you know, 500 to 700 basis points higher or more biased towards cost type versus fixed price on a year over year basis.
+On your first question, you know, I mentioned, I forget who asked the question earlier, but When I was talking about the performance, and I mentioned in the quarter we had one adjustment that was about 15 million, it is not the same program that you referenced from the K. This was an international test range upgrade program that we saw some growth driven by design-related issues in the early phases, and we're now moving into the production and the integration phase.
+So it's not the same program that was driving the, you know, negative adjustments that I referred to here in Q1.

 speaker